 The Duke’s Palace

-The Duke is concerned that Gilda has disappeared: “Ella mi fu rapita!” (“She was stolen from me!”) and “Parmi veder le lagrime” (“I seem to see tears”).
-The noblemen then enter and inform him that they have captured Rigoletto’s mistress.
-By their description, he recognizes it to be Gilda and rushes off to the room where she is held: “Possente amor mi chiama” (“Mighty love beckons me”).
-Pleased by the Duke’s strange excitement, the courtiers now make sport with Rigoletto, who enters singing.
-He tries to find Gilda by pretending to be uncaring, as he fears she may fall into the hands of the Duke.
-Finally, he admits that he is in fact seeking his daughter and asks the courtiers to return her to him: “Cortigiani, vil razza dannata” (“Accursed race of courtiers”).
-Rigoletto attempts to run into the room in which Gilda is being held, but the noblemen beat him.
-Gilda rushes in and begs her father to send the people away.
-The men leave the room, believing Rigoletto has gone mad.
-Gilda describes to her father what has happened to her in the palace: “Tutte le feste al tempio” (“On all the blessed days”).
-In a duet Rigoletto demands vengeance against the Duke, while Gilda pleads for her lover: “Sì!
+The Duke, troubled by Gilda’s disappearance, sings: “Ella mi fu rapita!” (“She was stolen from me!”) and “Parmi veder le lagrime” (“I seem to see tears”).
+The noblemen enter and inform him they have captured Rigoletto’s mistress.
+Recognizing it as Gilda, the Duke rushes off to find her: “Possente amor mi chiama” (“Mighty love beckons me”).
+The courtiers, amused by his reaction, mock Rigoletto, who enters singing.
+Trying to hide his concern, Rigoletto pretends indifference but eventually admits he is searching for his daughter and demands her release: “Cortigiani, vil razza dannata” (“Accursed race of courtiers”).
+He tries to force his way into Gilda’s room, but the noblemen beat him.
+Gilda begs her father to leave, and the courtiers, thinking he’s gone mad, depart.
+Gilda tells Rigoletto what has transpired: “Tutte le feste al tempio” (“On all the blessed days”).
+In a duet, Rigoletto swears vengeance on the Duke, while Gilda pleads for his life: “Sì!
 Vendetta, tremenda vendetta!” (“Yes!
 Revenge, terrible revenge!”).

 Act 3

-A portion of Sparafucile’s house is seen, with two rooms open to the view of the audience.
-Rigoletto and Gilda, who still loves the Duke, arrive outside.
-The Duke’s voice can be heard singing “La donna è mobile” (“Woman is fickle”), laying out the infidelity and fickle nature of women.
-Rigoletto makes Gilda realize that it is the Duke who is in the assassin’s house attempting to seduce Sparafucile’s sister, Maddalena: “Bella figlia dell’amore” (“Beautiful daughter of love”).
+Sparafucile’s house is revealed, with two rooms visible to the audience.
+Rigoletto and Gilda arrive, and the Duke’s voice is heard singing “La donna è mobile” (“Woman is fickle”), a tune about the infidelity of women.
+Rigoletto makes Gilda realize the Duke is in Sparafucile’s house, attempting to seduce the assassin’s sister, Maddalena: “Bella figlia dell’amore” (“Beautiful daughter of love”).

-Rigoletto bargains with the assassin, who is ready to murder his guest for money, and offers him 20 scudi to kill the Duke.
-He orders his daughter to put on a man’s clothes to prepare to leave for Verona and states that he plans to follow later.
-With falling darkness, a thunderstorm approaches and the Duke determines to remain in the house.
-Sparafucile assigns to him the ground floor sleeping quarters.
+Rigoletto bargains with Sparafucile, offering him 20 scudi to kill the Duke.
+He orders Gilda to disguise herself as a man, planning to leave for Verona, and states he will follow shortly.
+As night falls and a storm approaches, the Duke decides to stay in the house.
+Sparafucile assigns him a ground-floor room.

-Gilda, who still loves the Duke despite knowing him to be unfaithful, returns dressed as a man.
-She overhears Maddalena begging for the Duke’s life, and Sparafucile promises her that if by midnight another can be found in place of the Duke, he will spare the Duke’s life.
-Gilda resolves to sacrifice herself for the Duke and enters the house.
-She is immediately mortally wounded and collapses.
+Gilda, still in love with the Duke, secretly returns dressed as a man.
+She overhears Maddalena begging Sparafucile to spare the Duke’s life.
+The assassin agrees to let him live if another man can be found to take his place by midnight.
+Gilda resolves to sacrifice herself and enters the house.
+She is fatally wounded and collapses.

-At midnight, when Rigoletto arrives with money, he receives a corpse wrapped in a sack, and rejoices in his triumph.
-Weighting it with stones, he is about to cast the sack into the river when he hears the voice of the Duke singing a reprise of his “La donna è mobile” aria.
-Bewildered, Rigoletto opens the sack and, to his despair, discovers his mortally wounded daughter.
-For a moment, she revives and declares she is glad to die for her beloved: “V’ho ingannato” (“Father, I deceived you”).
-She dies in his arms.
-Rigoletto’s wildest fear materializes when he cries out in horror: “La maledizione!” (“The curse!”)
+At midnight, Rigoletto arrives with payment and receives a sack, believing it holds the Duke’s body.
+Overjoyed, he prepares to throw it into the river but hears the Duke’s voice singing “La donna è mobile” again.
+Opening the sack, he discovers to his horror that it contains his dying daughter.
+For a moment, Gilda revives and confesses she is happy to die for her love: “V’ho ingannato” (“Father, I deceived you”).
+She dies in his arms, and Rigoletto’s worst fear is realized as he cries out: “La maledizione!” (“The curse!”).